draumaz/plains/README.md

   <a href="https://github.com/draumaz/plains/releases/latest">Download (Linux, Windows)</a>
   <br><br>

+# Notice

+The Plains is currently being rewritten. v0.26 will likely be an update of massive proportions.

 # Story

 The Plains is a game about You, a goat named Liam.
 You've crash landed on the surface of a distant planet, with much to explore.
 What will you discover?
 And how will you go about it?
 Will you be peaceful, or will you hurt others?